Back to our stories

 What’s next for you?

-I am excited to complete the post-registration programme with Boots and then progress onto the University prescribing course.
-I can’t wait to be an Independent Prescriber and start up my own prescribing clinic within my store and play a more integral role in patient care.
-I believe it will provide me with great satisfaction to prescribe and manage a patients care from start to finish.
+I am excited to complete the Post‑Registration Programme with Boots and then progress onto the university Independent Prescribing course.
+My goal is to become an Independent Prescriber and eventually set up my own prescribing clinic within my store, allowing me to play a more integral role in patient care.
+I believe it will be extremely rewarding to prescribe and manage a patient’s care from start to finish.